Justice Department says TikTok collected US user views on issues like abortion and gun control

 The concern, the Justice Department said, is more than theoretical, alleging that TikTok and ByteDance employees are known to engage in a practice called “heating” in which certain videos are promoted in order to receive a certain number of views.
 While this capability enables TikTok to curate popular content and disseminate it more widely, U.S. officials posit it can also be used for nefarious purposes.

-Federal officials are asking the court to allow a classified version of its legal brief, which won't be accessible to the two companies.
+Federal officials are asking the court to allow a classified version of the legal brief, which would not be accessible to the two companies.

 Nothing in the redacted brief “changes the fact that the Constitution is on our side," TikTok spokesperson Alex Haurek said in a statement.